 Section 10.554(1)(i)4., Rules of the Auditor General, requires that the name or official title and legal authority for the primary government and each component unit of the reporting entity be disclosed in this management letter, unless disclosed in the notes to the financial statements.
-The City of Panama City Beach was created on August 12, 1970 by Chapter 70-874 of the Constitution of the State of Florida.
+The City of Panama City Beach, Florida (City) was established by Chapter 70-874 of the Constitution of the State of Florida.
 The City has one component unit which is the Panama City Beach Community Redevelopment Agency (Agency).
-The Agency was created on November 30, 2000 by City Resolution 00-23 pursuant to Florida Statute 163.356.
-The Agency is operated by the City of Panama City Beach.
+The Agency was established by City Resolution 00-23 pursuant to Florida Statute 163.356.
+The Agency is operated by the City of Panama City Beach, Florida.

-Financial Condition
+Financial Condition and Management